 Internships

-Internships are required for most BYU-Idaho degrees, and can be done in any semester of the year, whether during your track or flex semester.
-You can contact BYU-Idaho Academic Advising for more information about when to plan your internship.
+Internships are required for most BYU-Idaho degrees and can be done in any semester of the year, whether during your track or flex semester.
+You can contact BYU-Idaho's Academic Discovery Center for more information about when to plan your internship.

 Overrides

-When space is available, BYU-Idaho will allow students to request an override so they can attend as full-time students during their flex semester.
-This is a means of helping students graduate more quickly.
+When space is available, BYU-Idaho may extend invitations to students to attend as full-time students during a student's flex semester as a means of helping students graduate more quickly.
+This opportunity is by invitation only.

 Returning Missionary Program